Mount Hood Skibowl: History

 Mount Hood Skibowl began as two separate resorts, Skibowl and Multorpor.
 In 1928, Everett Sickler developed Jump Hill on Multorpor Mountain.
 The following year, the Cascade Ski Club began holding competitions on the hill, which brought national recognition after hosting a National Ski Association event.
 By 1938, Raymond Hughes had built the first tow rope on Multorpor on what is now the ski run named, Raceway.
 The current lodge on Multorpor was built by George Butler in 1949.

 1937 marked the opening of the Warming Hut on Skibowl and the opening of the mountain's first rope tow that was installed by Boyd French.
 In 1946, "Sandy" Sandberg installed the first chair lift that connected the lower mountain to the original Upper Bowl tow rope.

 Multorpor and Skibowl are joined

 The two resorts came together in 1964 when Carl Reynolds and Everett Darr bought Skibowl.
 The area is collectively known as Skibowl while the resort at Multorpor Mountain is now Skibowl East.

 Kirk Hanna purchase

 In 1987, Kirk Hanna purchased Skibowl out of bankruptcy and began making improvements to the resort.
 Hanna added 300 acres, expanded the runs that are lit for night skiing, and cut the Olympic Certified, Reynolds Run.
 Summer activities were also expanded with the addition of mountain biking, go-karts, and miniature golf.

+In April 2026 after the facility had closed for the season, a maintenance basket fell from the chairlift along with two maintenance workers.
+One of them died at the scene and the other was airlifted to a hospital in Portland with critical injuries.